 Kulfi is an immensely popular frozen dessert.
 This is the traditional ice cream of the Indian Subcontinent.
 It is greatly relished in hot summer.
 The throat goes parched due to high temperatures across India.
 It is also a great way to serve milk to picky kids who never say no to ice cream.
 Of course, you need to keep a check on sugar.
 Rare treats are always welcome.

 Saffron, peach, mango, pistachio, cardamom, rose.
 These are the most common flavors available in market.
 Simple to make, yet extremely delicious & tasty.
 Absolute must for any wedding be it summer or winter.
 There is no grown up who wouldn't relish a kulfi.
 It brings out the memories of our playful childhood now lost to the race of livelihood.
 Kesar Pista Kulfi (saffron and pistachios) is a popular flavor.

 Origin of Kulfi

-Scroll below to read the recipe of Kesar Pista Kulfi
+Read the recipe of Kesar Pista Kulfi below

 Click here for reading more dessert recipes.